Synthetic Counterfactual Labels for Efficient Conformal Counterfactual Inference: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we introduced SP-CCI, a synthetic data-powered extension of conformal counterfactual inference designed to address the efficiency limitations of CCI in imbalanced treatment settings.
 By augmenting the calibration set with synthetic counterfactual labels and applying a debiased miscoverage estimator inspired by PPI, SP-CCI achieves high-probability marginal coverage guarantees while producing substantially narrower prediction intervals.
-Theoretical analysis establishes robustness to importance weight misspecification, and experiments on various datasets demonstrate consistent efficiency gains over CCI.
+Theoretical analysis establishes robustness to importance weight misspecification, and experiments on various datasets demonstrate consistent efficiency gains over CCI and GESPI.

-Future work includes extending SP-CCI to also leverage synthetic data for calibrating the control group; the possibility of using counterfactual generative models conditioned on both covariates $X$ and treatment $T$ to better capture treatment–covariate interactions; and extending the framework to multi-arm and continuous treatments.
+Future work includes extending SP-CCI to also leverage synthetic data for calibrating the control group; the possibility of using counterfactual generative models conditioned on both covariates $X$ and treatment $T$ to better capture treatment--covariate interactions; extending the framework to multi-arm and continuous treatments; and developing tighter variance-adaptive concentration bounds.